TradeTrust/documentation/docs/tutorial/transferable-records/token-registry-cli.md

 ---
-id: token-registry
+id: token-registry-cli
-title: Deploying Transferable Record Registry
+title: Deploying Transferable Record Registry (CLI)
-sidebar_label: Deploying Transferable Record Registry
+sidebar_label: Deploying Transferable Record Registry (CLI)
 ---

 The token registry is a smart contract on the Ethereum network that records the ownership information of a transferable record.
 It is compliant to the [ERC721 standards](https://eips.ethereum.org/EIPS/eip-721).